Bachelor of Arts in Children's Studies

 About

-The Bachelor of Arts in Children’s Studies program includes several options to choose from.
+The Online Bachelor of Arts in Children’s Studies program includes two options.
 Each option has been designed for specific groups of students with different goals for the future.

 Option A: Child Life and Health